need4swede/wiki-go/data/documents/personalization/profile-presets/document.md

 - Later definition or Lock changes reach every user in the profile's scope.

-For administrator authoring, global and per-user assignment, Lock controls, Seerr fields, and recipient entitlement rules, see the dedicated [Server Profiles guide](/plugins/mdm/server-profiles).
+For administrator authoring, global and per-user assignment, Lock controls, Seerr fields, and availability rules, see the dedicated [Server Profiles guide](/plugins/mdm/server-profiles).